 Citra is an open-source for the Nintendo 3DS designed to work with Windows, macOS, Linux, and Android.
 It is also licensed under the GPLv2.

 Gamers can play almost all homebrew games and many commercial games.
 Citra requires OpenGL version 3.3 or later to run.

 In addition, because Citra does not work well with older PCs, gamers need to run the emulator on a decently powerful x64 or ARM64 CPU.

-Dolphin emulator is an open-source video game and works well with Windows, macOS, and also Android.
+Dolphin emulator is an open-source video game that works well with Windows, macOS, and Android.
 However, you can play the best GameCube games and the best Wii games if you have a Dolphin emulator on your device.